Mountaindell Farm

 GCH means the doe has earned 3 championship legs through ADGA-sanctioned shows (We don't have any of those...yet!)

-LA means Linear Appraisal, which is a scoring system ADGA uses to score a goat against an ideal.
-(100 would be ideal--and unattainable.)
+LA means Linear Appraisal, which is a scoring system ADGA uses to evaluate a goat in specific physical traits that affect structure, production

-For example, Elan was 5 years and 2 months old (05-02) when she scored 91 and was "Excellent" in the 4 categories (EEEE).
+For example, Elan was 5 years and 2 months old (05-02) when she scored 91 and was "Excellent" in the 4 main categories (EEEE).

 DNA means we have DNA-tested the goat to verify parentage and/or to see what type of Alpha S1 Casein they will produce.
 For Casein, A and